Unified description of sum rules and duality between CP phases and unitarity triangles through third-order rephasing invariants: Summary

 Furthermore, through ninth-order invariants, these angles and phases become equivalent, which can be regarded as a certain duality.
 For the phase matrix $\D$ and the angle matrix $\Phi$, $\D \pm \Phi$ are expressed in terms of even-permutations X and odd-permutations $\Psi$ of third-order invariants.
 As a result, these are represented by the two concise matrix equations $\Phi = \Psi - {\rm X}$ and $\D = \Pi' - \Psi - {\rm X}$.
 This demonstrates that the CP phases and angles, appearing to be random and scattered, are described in a unified way using more fundamental invariants.

-These results indicate that the third-order invariants play an essential role in understanding of flavored CP violation.
+These results indicate that the third-order invariants play an essential role in the understanding of flavored CP violation.
 Similarly, sixth-, seventh-, and higher-order invariants can also be constructed, and simple sum rules and dualities are expected among their arguments and lower-order invariants.
 The framework developed in this study complements the traditional Jarlskog invariants, offering a deeper structural understanding of CP violation.
-Moreover, this approach is not limited to the CKM matrix but can also be applied to the MNS matrix and extended flavor structures, providing an effective analytical tool for precision measurements and new physics searches.
+Moreover, this approach is not limited to the CKM matrix but can also be applied to the MNS matrix, because varying the values of the Majorana phases corresponds to rephasing transformations of the neutrinos and the value of $\d$ remains unaffected.
+Therefore, this methodology provides an effective analytical tool for precision measurements and new physics searches.